MicrosoftDocs/well-architected/well-architected/performance-efficiency/tradeoffs.md

 - Removing encryption in transit or at rest to improve transfer speeds exposes the data to potential integrity or confidentiality breaches.

-- Removing or reducing security scanning or inspecting tools to reduce processing times could compromise the confidentiality, integrity, or availability that those tools protect.
+- Removing or reducing security scanning or inspecting tools to reduce processing times can compromise the confidentiality, integrity, or availability that those tools protect.

 - Decreasing the frequency of security patching to limit the performance impact can leave a workload more vulnerable to emerging threats.